 If you offered 'capped' members a choice between reduced and deferred benefits, those members are now entitled to unreduced benefits.
 You should identify any exits between 4 November 2020 and 11 February 2021 where a member who left due to redundancy or efficiency was offered this choice.
-You can bring into effect the provisions of regulation 30(7):
+You must bring into effect the provisions of regulation 30(7):

 - calculate the member's unreduced benefits which are payable from the day after leaving, and - let the employer know that an unreduced pension will be paid and request the full strain cost from the employer.
+You should also inform them of the date you would normally have invoiced for the strain cost had the cap not applied-they will need this information to calculate the interest due.